realm/realm-sync-demos/Retail-app/README.md

 The project has multiple elementd in it, each works as a seperate project.

- - backend - The Realm project which has the realm config and schema's for this project.
+ - Backend - The Realm project which has the realm config and schema's for this project.
+The hosted folder hosts the web tracking React.Js application.
- - android - The Store/Delivery User app.
+ - Android - Mobile app for Store Managers and Delivery workforce
- - iOS - The Store/Delivery User app.
+ - iOS - Mobile app for Store Managers and Delivery workforce.

 Each of these sub-folders has required documentation and step-by-step installation and usage guides.